 Shannon Weber is a Boston-based (and bicoastal) freelance writer and researcher.
-She is the author of Feminism in Minutes (Quercus Books, 2019) and is a contributing author to The Feminism Book (DK, 2019).
-She's also a content writer at The Body Is Not An Apology.
+She is the author of Feminism in Minutes (Quercus Books, 2019) and is a writer at The Body Is Not An Apology.

-Born in Los Angeles, Shannon spent most of her childhood in the Inland Northwest, where she grew up in a working-class home.
-She has been writing poetry, songs, and novels since elementary school.
-Living for over a decade in a majority-white, evangelical Christian, Republican region known for white supremacist groups taught her many early lessons about oppression, but it also politicized her from a young age and pushed her to pursue her wildest dreams.
-Subsequently, she was the first in her family to attend a four-year college.
-She is currently writing a memoir about these experiences.
+Born in Los Angeles, Shannon spent most of her childhood in the Northwest, where she grew up in a working-class home.
+The first in her family to attend a four-year college, she is currently writing a memoir about these experiences.

 Shannon lives with her partner of five years, her precious dog daughter Francesca, and her posh cat child Olivia.
 She constantly wants to live in at least four different places at once.
 When she's on the East Coast, she misses California Mexican food, the Pacific Ocean, and palm trees.
 When she's on the West Coast, she misses old architecture and sweater weather.
 When she's not writing or being disturbed by the daily news, Shannon enjoys traveling, tarot, the sea, chocolate, and Halloween season.
-She's (defiantly?) proud to be part of the simultaneously most educated and financially screwed generation yet.
+She's proud to be a millennial, the simultaneously most educated and financially screwed generation yet.